Pariveshtiwari/PRODIGY_DS_03/README.md

 Installation

-Install the required packages:
+# Install the required packages:

-pip install -r requirements.txt

-Usage
-Run the Jupyter Notebook or Python script to see the results:

-jupyter notebook decision_tree_classifier.ipynb

 Acknowledgements

 This project was completed as part of an internship task at Prodigy Infotech.